manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

   @link Foo foo = new FooPart();
 }
 ```
-Note, here `@internal` applies to the delegation surface of FooPart, not to the methods of Bar: Bar methods are still
+Note, here `@internal` applies to the *delegation surface* of FooPart (the interfaces that may be linked), not to the methods
-*accessible* through FooPart.
+of Bar: Bar methods are still *accessible* through FooPart.

 ### Usage on methods